Forecasting

 3.2.
 Aggregate forecast grand total

-Aggregate total for forecasts
+Aggregate grand total for forecasts

-All periods aggregated forecast
+All periods aggregated

 3.3.
-Forecast subtotals
+Aggregate forecast subtotals

 Open and closed forecasts used in calculating forecast sub totals

 c) Closed Periods: The forecast subtotals will be the aggregate of the forecasts for closed periods only.
-The fields highlighted in red are the forecast subtotals and the fields highlighted in green are the closed forecasts.

 3.4.
 Show or hide closed periods